mdn/yari/copy/observatory/faq.md

 ```

 We have removed several fields that were of limited use for CI integration,
-like the complete listing of headers.
-The important metrics like `score` and the
+like the complete response header listing.
+The important metrics like `score` and
 `grade` are still there and we encourage you to migrate to the new API as soon
 as possible.
 The old one will be shut down Oct 31, 2024.